IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 You can verify that your project is associated with your GitHub repo by clicking **Git URL** on the project's Overview page.
 The URL includes `github.com`; for example, `https://github.com/IBM-Bluemix/DevOps-Services-Docs.git`.

 <a name='new_ghrepo'></a>
-###To change from a DevOps Services Git repo to a new GitHub repo, follow these steps:
+###Change from a DevOps Services Git repo to a new GitHub repo

 1. Sign in to [DevOps Services][1].
 The My Projects page opens.
-**Important**: To avoid losing your work, make sure all code changes are committed before you continue.
-When you update your project to use a new GitHub repo, your current Git repo contents are automatically transferred to the new GitHub repo and then the Git repo and any pending changes in it are deleted.
+**Important**: To avoid losing your work, make sure that all code changes are committed before you continue.
+When you update your project to use a new GitHub repo, the contents of your current Git repo are automatically transferred to the new GitHub repo and then the Git repo and any pending changes in it are deleted.
 2. For the project that you want to change, click the project settings icon.
 ![My Project page with project settings icon][15]
 3. On the General page, click **CHANGE REPOSITORY**.